lurk101/pshell/README.md

 - Data types: integer, float, char and pointer.
 - Aggregate types: array (up to 3 dimensions), struct and union.
-- Flow control: for, while, if then else, break, continue and goto.
+- Flow control: for, while, if then else, break, continue, switch and goto.
 - Memory, math, newlib and SDK functions. ([list of implemented functions])
 - Native code generation for the Pico's cm0+ core